collective/collective.developermanual/source/reference_manuals/active/writing/preface.rst

 which are deprecated, and/or implement code where today a standard or optional Python package would be preferred.

-Due to Plone's complexity it's important to keep the following in mind:
+It's important to keep the following in mind:

 * Plone has a high level of complexity
 * Plone has more than one way to accomplish many tasks.
 (Some of which are deprecated)